Saiminator/Kyuukei/_chapters/dreymi-chapter1.md

 <br>
 **Final Notes**<br>
 This text has been lightly edited for readability, with occasional clarifications where necessary.
-Otherwise, it remains as Dreymi originally wrote it—a record of loneliness, longing, and something she never expected to find.
+Otherwise, it remains as Dreymi originally wrote it—a record of loneliness.

 And now, for whatever reason, you’re reading it.